 As marijuana grow ops are criminal operations, there is a risk of weapons being on the premises.
 Also, it is common to set up dangerous booby traps to prevent being discovered.
 Noxious fumes can not only build up inside the home but can also affect neighbouring properties when vented to the outside.
 The risk of fire is greatly increased when wiring is tampered with, and hydro meters are bypassed.
 Marijuana plants require a lot of water, resulting in high levels of humidity and mould.

-And, as a rule, any damage caused by your tenants is not covered by your insurance.
-So you could be stuck with a gutted, mouldy, unsafe home, or one that has been completely devastated by fire.
+And, as a rule, any criminal and/or intentional damage caused by your tenants is not covered by your insurance.
+So you could be stuck with a gutted, moldy, unsafe home, or one that has been completely devastated by fire.

 Nipping marijuana grow-ops in the “bud”